gasparl/openai_translation/README.md

-# README.md

-## Advanced Docx Translator with OpenAI GPT-4
+# Docx Translator with OpenAI

-This repository provides a Python script for translating `.docx` files using OpenAI's GPT-4 API.
+This repository provides a Python script for translating `.docx` files using OpenAI's GPT(-4) API.

 ---